Direct temperature readout in nonequilibrium quantum thermometry: Discussion and conclusion

 \section{Discussion and conclusion}

-In this work, we have established a direct temperature readout framework that shifts the focus of nonequilibrium quantum thermometry from the analysis of ultimate precision limits to the provision of operationally accessible temperature estimates.
+In this work, we have established a direct temperature readout framework that shifts the focus of nonequilibrium quantum thermometry from the analysis of quantum Fisher information to the provision of operationally accessible temperature estimates.
 By employing a thermodynamic inference strategy based on the maximum entropy principle, we first introduced a reference temperature $T_{r}(t)$ (or its inverse $\beta_r(t)$) and subsequently refined it using rigorously constructed error functions.
-These functions serve as first‑order analogues of the quantum Cram\'er–Rao bound and quantify the estimation bias at finite times.
+These error functions serve as first‑order analogues of the quantum Cram\'er–Rao bound and quantify the estimation bias at finite times.
 Integrating these elements yields corrected dynamical temperatures $T_{\rm{corr}}(t)$ and $\beta_{\rm{corr}}(t)$ that provide the final postprocessed temperature readouts.
-This construction guarantees the convergence of the temperature readout to the true temperature upon thermalization.
+This construction guarantees the convergence of the temperature readout to the true temperature upon thermalization at weak couplings.
 Using a qubit‑based thermometer as a specific example, we clarified the physical resources and practical utility of the scheme and demonstrated that initial state engineering can improve the accuracy of the direct temperature readout.

 We note that evaluating these error functions formally requires knowledge of the true temperature, a requirement inherent to the local thermometry setting.
 In practice, however, the sample temperature is often confined to an approximate interval, such as that set by the operating range of a cryostat.
-Within such an interval, the error functions can be computed for the boundary temperatures to obtain a worst‑case reliability bound.
+Within such an interval, the error functions can be computed iteratively.
 This approach preserves the scheme's experimental viability without requiring exact prior knowledge of the temperature.
 As a result, our framework offers a versatile tool for real‑time thermal monitoring in emerging quantum technologies, ranging from quantum computing platforms to nanoscale thermal management.